Aschaffenburg to Bamberg

 Overview

-This bike and boat tour in Germany showcases Northern Bavaria, the heart of old Germany, the ancient kingdom of Franconia.
+This bike and boat tour in Germany showcases Northern Bavaria, the heart of old Germany and the ancient kingdom of Franconia.

 The bike path along the Main River is rated 5-stars by the German Federation of Cyclists and showcases all the history, culture, art, and architecture along this peaceful river.